 All expenses are charged to the account owner.
 The account owner can also revoke the permissions of a RAM user account at any time, and delete the user.

-- Employees should not share the primary account avoid uncontrollable risks caused by the disclosure of the account’s password or access key.
+Employees do not share the primary account to avoid uncontrollable risks caused by the disclosure of the account’s password or AccessKey.

 Use RAM-user accounts and the authorization management function, as shown in the following figure:

-- Create a group.
-If there are multiple employees with the same responsibilities, it is recommended creating a group for them and adding the users to the group.
+Create a group.
+If multiple employees share the same responsibilities, we recommend that you create a group for them and add the users to the group.

-- Grant permissions.
-Bind one or more authorization policies to groups or users.
-For more fine-grained authorization, you can create custom authorization policies and then bind them to groups or users.
+Grant permissions.
+Attach one or more authorization policies to groups or users.
+For finer-grained authorization, you can create custom authorization policies and then attach them to groups or users.